Kununurra

 Kununurra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Approximately 53% (~4,434 people) have private health cover, which is quite high.
-The most prevalent medical conditions are asthma and diabetes, affecting 6.0 and 4.9% of residents respectively.
-A total of 79.0% report being completely free from medical ailments, compared to 79.9% in the rest of WA.
-Kununurra has 7.7% (636 people) of its population aged 65 and over.
-Health outcomes among seniors are particularly strong, mirroring those of the general population.
+Approximately 53% (~4,442 people) have private health cover, which is relatively high.
+The most prevalent medical conditions are asthma (6.0%) and diabetes (4.9%).
+Notably, 79.0% of residents report being completely clear of medical ailments, compared to 79.9% in the rest of WA.
+As of 2018, 7.7% (~637 people) are aged 65 and over.
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health